 Some WordPress themes are free, while many are paid, or “premium.”
 First, ask yourself: Are you willing to spend a little extra for a premium theme?
 There are many viable choices in both categories, so don’t feel forced to purchase a premium theme, especially if you’re a beginner and lack the budget.

 If you end up choosing the free route, find a simple, lightweight, and flexible theme that you can easily customize.
-Be wary of free themes with few downloads, as these might be poorly-coded or contain malware.
+Be wary of free themes with few downloads, as these might be poorly coded or contain malware.

 What users want should be immediately apparent from the homepage.
 If your theme is cluttered with effects and features, it will send many users straight to the “back” button.
 Trendy effects will come and go, but a great user experience is always relevant.

 The best way to test this?
 Try the theme’s demo, typically linked on the main page of the theme listing.
 This will give you a feel for how your own site might look and perform with the same theme.

 One more note here: Remember that not all users will have the same experience browsing the web as you.
 Some have disabilities or limitations which affect their ability to engage with your content, so your theme (and your website as a whole) needs to be accessible to all.

-Chances are, you won’t find a theme whose default layout matches your needs exactly, which is why your theme needs to be customizable
+Chances are, you won’t find a theme whose default layout matches your needs exactly, which is why your theme needs to be customizable.

 A responsive WordPress theme detects the size of the browser window and changes the page layout to improve the browsing experience.
 This isn’t just a perk — it’s a necessity.

-Most popular themes work well across all modern browsers, and will say so in their descriptions.
+Most popular themes work well across all modern browsers and will say so in their descriptions.
 If you want to run some tests yourself, it’s as simple as opening the demo in a few different browser windows.

-6. Plugin Support
+7. Plugin Support